Australian Gold Lunar Rat 1 oz Series 1 – 1996

 People born in the Year of the Mouse are noted for their charm and attraction for the opposite sex.
 They work hard to achieve their goals, acquire possessions, and are likely to be perfectionists.
 They are thrifty but are easily angered and love to gossip.
 Their ambitions are big, and they are usually very successful.
 They are most compatible with people born in the years of the Dragon, Monkey, and Ox.

 Another reason for the Australian Gold Lunar Rat 1 oz Series 1 coins’ popularity is that they are limited production coins.
-In contrast, Gold Eagles, which are the world’s best-selling 22-karat gold coins, and Gold Maple Leafs, the world’s best-selling 24-karat gold coins, are unlimited production coins.
 The 1-ounce Lunar Series gold coins are limited to 30,000 coins for each year and clearly have become collector favorites.

 The Year 2000 1-ounce Gold Dragons, the 2001 Gold Snake and the 2002 1-ounce Gold Horses have reached their productions caps and are no longer being produced, so availability is limited to the secondary market and these coins carry premiums over the coins within the series that have not reached the 30,000-coin production cap.